 About the Treasurer

 Jason A. Vandever has served as Treasurer since October 1, 2012, when the prior Treasurer announced her retirement from the City of Charlottesville.
 A 2000 graduate of Charlottesville High School, he received his Bachelor’s Degree from James Madison University in 2004.
 Prior to becoming Treasurer, Mr. Vandever served for four years as Chief Deputy Treasurer for the City.
-He earned his Master Governmental Deputy Treasurer Certification in 2010 and graduated in December, 2012 with a Master’s Certificate in Local Government Management from Virginia Tech’s Center for Public Administration and Policy.
-Additionally, he holds a Certified Public Funds Investment Manager Certificate from the Association of Public Treasurers and a Certificate in Public Plan Policy in Pensions from the International Foundation.
+He holds a Master Governmental Treasurer Certification, a Master’s Certificate in Local Government Management from Virginia Tech’s Center for Public Administration and Policy, and a Master’s Degree in Public Affairs from Indiana University’s O’Neill School of Public and Environmental Affairs.
+Additionally, he holds a Certified Public Funds Investment Manager Certificate from the Association of Public Treasurers, a Certificate in Public Plan Policy in Pensions from the International Foundation, and a certificate from the Virginia Government Finance Officers’ Association (VGFOA).

 The City Treasurer is an elected constitutional officer and, as such, is directly accountable to the citizens of Charlottesville.
 The Treasurer's Office prepares, mails and collects all tax bills for real and personal property located in the City of Charlottesville.
 The office also aggressively pursues the collection of all delinquent taxes owed to the city.